Methodology & Sources

 Note: We separate this into "Solo Revenue" (for Non-Employers) and "Payroll per Location" (for Employer businesses) so you can set realistic expectations based on your business model.

-What It Means: The percentage change in the number of active establishments over the last 5 years.
+What It Means: The 5-year percentage change in the number of active businesses comparing 2018 vs 2023.

 How to Read It:

-• +(Positive): More businesses are opening than closing.
-Demand is likely rising.
+• +15%(Positive): More businesses are opening than closing.
+Rising demand and expanding market opportunity.

-• -(Negative): The sector is consolidating or shrinking.
-Proceed with caution.
+• -10%(Negative): The sector is consolidating or shrinking.
+Declining demand requires extra caution and differentiation.

 A Note on "Real-Time" Data